 End Users：Agricultural Producers

-在农业生产过程中，土壤中的铅污染通过“土壤→农作物→人体”的方式进入人体，对生命健康产生威胁，同时铅污染也对农业经济造成损害。在这个过程中，农业生产者与土地的使用和农作物的生产息息相关，我们选择农业生产者作为end users主要原因体现在以下两个方面：

 In the process of agricultural production, lead pollution in the soil enters the human body through the way of "soil → crop → human", posing a threat to human health.
 And lead pollution also causes damage to the agricultural economy.
 In this process, agricultural producers are closely related to the cultivation of soil and the production of crops.
 The main reasons we choose agricultural producers as end users are as follows.

 Firstly, remediation of heavy metal contaminated soil may provide direct benefits to agricultural producers.
 Agricultural producers are users of soil and producers of crops.
 Lead pollution in cultivated soil enters the human body through the enrichment of crops and poses a serious threat to health.
 It is known that lead pollution is one of the important causes of disease.
 According to a large domestic epidemiological survey in 2015, the average blood lead level(BLL) of urban children under the age of 6 in China was 35.35μg/L, higher than that of 20μg/L～25μg/L in the US in 2000 and that of less than 30μg/L in Europe.
 If we can repair the lead pollution, this will directly benefit farmers.